Facial Analysis Methods and Applications

-This project aims to develop a computer vision algorithm able to estimate the fatigue level of a driver based on the degree of eyelid closure.
+This project is sponsored by PSA Peugeot Citroën as part of a long-term collaborative research agenda.
+The project aims to develop a computer vision algorithm able to estimate the fatigue level of a driver based on the degree of eyelid closure.

 In the context of intelligent cars assisting the driver, fatigue detection plays an important role.
 Estimates state that up to 30% of car crashes in highways may be related to driver sleepiness.
 Therefore, a system able to detect drowsiness and to warn the driver could help to reduce accidents significantly.

 An intuitive way to measure fatigue involves the use of a camera and the detection of fatigue-related symptoms.
 The PERCLOS measure which represents the percentage of time the eye is closed within a certain time window shows a significant correlation to drowsiness and is relatively easy to compute.